blukatdevelopment/UnchainedWorldsOld/gm_tools/adventures/WallsOfSanctuary/cast.md

 jewelry.
 He is straight to the point and has little humor, though he is very cynical and thinks poorly of those working with him.

+## Oli Gearturner
+Industrialist and opponent of Mardus, Oli is a gnome man that wants to reorganize Sanctuary as an industrial power, above all others.
+He's convinced that trade of consumer goods between sanctuary and the outlying land.
+His voice is high, crisp, and he often uses honorifics and very polite language.

+## Sithu Withersong
+A male elf who's tired of the empire of man and wants to launch an era of elf control.
+His voice is nasaly and full of grandeur.
+Haughty and patronising, he values fine art and status.

 ## Aleris the palm reader
 A street magician woman named Aleris wears a cloak with a hood that casts her face in shadow.
 Underneath she wears dark makeup around her eyes covering runes.